parc314/youtubeAPITest/README.md

 1. git clone https://github.com/parc314/youtubeAPITest.git
 2. cd youtubeAPITest
 3. docker-compose down --rm all
 4. docker-compose up
+5. Server is listening at port 5000
-5. Verify by using the get endpoint
+6. Verify by using the get endpoint